neonevm/neon-evm.docs/docs/operating/basic.md

 > When you are at the point where you are willing to lose your data, then free your disk space and close the instance by running:
 > ```bash
-> docker-compose -f "your path to docker compose file" down
+> docker-compose -f /path/to/docker-compose.yml down
 > ```
 :::